nix-community/projects/proposals/stf-general-investment.md

 We estimate the community to consist of 100 mostly volunteer maintainers, more than 2 000 contributors, more than [38 000 active users](https://survey.stackoverflow.co/2024/technology#2-other-tools), and 100 companies using and relying on Nix.
 [Recent social media activity](https://www.youtube.com/watch?v=fuWPuJZ9NcU) reaches on the order of 500 000 people.
 The Nix ecosystem is on an [exponential growth trajectory](https://ossinsight.io/analyze/NixOS/nixpkgs#overview) in terms of user adoption and development activity at the periphery.

+Increasing popularity also puts the Nix ecosystem and its users at growing risk of supply chain attacks.
+Ever more individuals and organizations rely on it, but our capacity to protect them from harm is still limited.

 ## Please provide a brief overview over your project’s own, most important, dependencies.
 300 words